abradinjapan/byte-machine-0/documentation/architecture.md

 The byte machine has one master input buffer that contains 1 - 16 sub-buffers for program input.

-The 16 sub-buffer maximum is hard coded, changing it is not advised unless you know what you're doing.

-Reasoning:

-- The 1st (0th indexed) input buffer must always be the program itself.
+The 1st (0th indexed) input buffer must always be the program itself.

-- The rest of the input buffers are for configuring the program being run.
+The rest of the input buffers are for configuring the program being run.
-- 16 unique inputs should be enough to configure any program; intended best practice is that the program is responsible for opening files that it needs, not the calling function.

 ## Registers